It's #plasticfreejuly, which is a great a time as any to think about the things we buy and the waste we create.

 Night Time Holiday

-Night time Holiday is a cute independent jewellery company.
-Like us, they have ditched seasonal collections!
+Night time Holiday is a super cute independent jewellery company.
 Their earrings are the perfect accessory all year round with their bold coloured clay, and they have a monthly 'Waste Not' sale of earrings made from all the scrap clay collected throughout the month - creating even more beautiful multicoloured earrings (and stunning prints too!)
 They use 100% plastic free packaging, made from recycled and recyclable card.
 Broken earrings can also be returned and will be repurposed into new jewellery.

 FOOD & DRINK